Enjoy the Richness of Indonesian Spices in “Soto Kuning”, One of the Authentic Bogor Cuisines to Try In-Between the Bogor Walking Tour

 A Trace of Spices That Are Worth More Than Gold in Old Batavia

-There are countless delicious Indonesian that you can find in Old Batavia, and the key ingredients are the spices.
+There are countless delicious Indonesian cuisines that you can find in Old Batavia, and the key ingredients are the spices.
 The strategic location of Indonesia and the great ability of Indonesian ancestor to navigate ships in the sea, makes it possible for Indonesian to trade and learn to grow spices from people at other countries and places.

 The abundant amounts of spices in Indonesia attract foreigners from Europe and spurred their ambition to exploitation of economics, hence the colonialism started.
 The history of spices that is worth to know and spread can be found in Indonesian museum in the present day.
 One of them are in Museum Bank Indonesia, that is located inside the complex of Jakarta Old Town area.